ckr-Harsh/angular-material-components/projects/datetime-picker/README.md

 A DatetimePicker like @angular/material [Datepicker](https://material.angular.io/components/datepicker/overview) by adding support for choosing time.

+**This is a cloned/forked version of an [existing pkg](https://www.npmjs.com/package/@angular-material-components/datetime-picker) by :- [hqho](https://github.com/h2qutc)**

+- Only changes in this version is that it supports latest angular versions.

 <a href="https://www.buymeacoffee.com/h2qutc" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## DEMO